 request-approval jobs.
 The

-deploy-stuff job is then dependent on the successful execution of the
+deploy-stuff job is then dependent on approval of the

 hold job.
 This means that the

-hold job halts the execution of the workflow until the app is built successfully and the
+hold can be approved only once the app is built successfully and the

 We’re targeting the